hazer-hazer/Jacy-Dev-Book/_docs/concept/the-idea.md

----
-layout: default
-title: The Idea
-nav_order: 5
-parent: Concept

-# description: This stage is where name resolution begins.
----

 # The Idea

 _Jacy_ is an experimental project that is aimed to have powerful features with ease of use but without an implicitness.